Best Savings Accounts in India 2026: Interest Rates, Features & Comparison

 Best for Senior Citizens: SBI or HDFC

 Senior citizens typically get an extra 0.50% interest on savings accounts at most banks.
-SBI offers 3.20% for seniors, HDFC offers 3.50%.
+Rates vary by bank and were cut across the industry in 2025, so confirm the current senior rate directly.
 For seniors who need branch access for passbook updates and in-person banking, the large branch networks of SBI and HDFC are hard to beat.

 Best for Salaried Professionals: HDFC or ICICI Salary Account